DOLPHIN

 What meals are included in the cost of the retreat?

-breakfasts are provided as well as four lunches while we are on
+above) as well as four lunches while we are on the boats.
+On the

-the boats.
-On the "free day", Wednesday, you will need
+"free day," Wednesday, you will need to pay for your

-stay in town for dinner.
+like to stay in town for dinner.

 5)